HTMformer: Hybrid Time and Multivariate Transformer for Time Series Forecasting: Detailed Experiment Settings

 \subsection{Baseline Details}

-We employ five state-of-the-art Transformer-based models, such as iTransformer~\citep{liu2024itransformer}, PatchTST~\citep{nie2023time}, FEDformer~\citep{zhou2022fedformer}, WPMixer~\citep{murad2024wp}, and MultiPatchFormer~\citep{naghashi2025multipatchformer}, as well as three well-acknowledged non-Transformer-based models, Dlinear~\citep{zeng2023dlinear}, TimeMixer~\citep{wang2023timemixer}, and SegRNN~\citep{lin2023segrnn}.
+We employ four state-of-the-art Transformer-based models, such as iTransformer~\citep{liu2024itransformer}, PatchTST~\citep{nie2023time}, FEDformer~\citep{zhou2022fedformer}, and MultiPatchFormer~\citep{naghashi2025multipatchformer}, two well-acknowledged Linear models, Dlinear~\citep{zeng2023dlinear}, Nlinear, one prominent RNN-based model SegRNN~\citep{lin2023segrnn} and WPMixer~\citep{murad2024wp}.
+We comprehensively evaluate the HTMformer framework using four mainstream attention mechanisms Transformer~\citep{vaswani2017attention}, Reformer~\citep{kitaev2020reformer}, Informer~\citep{zhou2021informer}, Flowformer~\citep{ma2023flowformer}, and Flashformer~\citep{dao2022flashattention}.
 We utilized the official repositories of the Time-Series-Library~\citep{wang2024tssurvey} directly for reproduction, and adopted the same comparison settings.
 The Time-Series-Library consolidates and integrates implementations of prior time-series forecasting models, making it convenient for us to conduct experiments.
-Among these models, MultiPatchFormer is a highly advanced architecture and yields the best overall forecasting accuracy.
-Both iTransformer and our model utilize input inversion to enable the attention mechanism to effectively capture multivariate correlations.
-WPMixer efficiently captures both the frequency-domain and time-domain information in time series data, enabling deep temporal feature extraction.
-FEDformer achieves high forecasting accuracy and computational efficiency through an innovative architecture that integrates seasonal-trend decomposition with frequency-domain enhancement.
-Meanwhile, DLinear is a state-of-the-art linear model with a non-Transformer architecture.
-SegRNN has demonstrated outstanding performance on multiple benchmark time series forecasting datasets by employing segment-wise iterative processing and parallelized multi-step prediction.
-TimeMixer is a linear time series forecasting model that leverages a multi-scale decomposable mixing mechanism, demonstrating robust performance on high-dimensional datasets.
+Among these models, \textbf{MultiPatchFormer} is a highly advanced architecture and yields the best overall forecasting accuracy. \textbf{iTransformer} and HTMformers share the same architecture.
+HTMformers replaces the embedding layer of iTransformer.
 Note that SegRNN is incompatible with short-term forecasting, so no comparison is conducted.